 We heard high mass in a very handsome Church and looked into several other churches in some of which are tolerable pictures, but all represent the murdering of Saints and such disgusting subjects.
 Cockburn

 Caravaggio came to Syracuse in 1608 after being forced to leave Malta, where he had lost the protection of Grand Master Alof de Vignacourt.
 Mario Minniti is more than a follower of Caravaggio's style.
-He was born at Syracuse and he moved to Rome when he was very young to learn painting.
-He befriended with Caravaggio who portrayed him in Boy with a Basket of Fruit now at Galleria di Villa Borghese and in other paintings.
+He was born in Syracuse and he moved to Rome when he was very young to learn painting.
+He befriended with Caravaggio who portrayed him in Boy with a Basket of Fruit and in other paintings.
 In 1606 he returned to his hometown where he became a locally renowned painter.
 He helped Caravaggio when his former master fled Malta.
-Paintings by Caravaggio and Minniti can be seen also at Museo Regionale di Messina.
+Caravaggio died in 1610 at Porto Ercole in dramatic circumstances while trying to return to Rome.
+Paintings by Caravaggio and Minniti can be seen also in Messina.

 S. Lucia "extra moenia" (left) and Tempietto di S. Lucia (right)